 How to prepare for a mortgage rate drop

 Without a doubt, a drop in mortgage rates is an opportunity for you to make a big move on your homebuying journey.
-But the same is true for everyone who’s been asking themselves “when will mortgage rates go down?”
-That’s why being as prepared as possible, including getting pre-approved with PowerBid Approval, is incredibly important.
+But the same is true for everyone who’s been asking themselves “When will mortgage rates go down?”
+That’s why being as prepared as possible, including getting pre-approved with PowerBid, is incredibly important.

 When will mortgage rates go down?

-To answer the question of when will mortgage rates go down, it’s impossible to be exact.
-The best course of action is to pay attention to mortgage rates leading up to the next Fed meeting.
+To answer the question of when mortgage rates will go down, it’s impossible to be exact.
+The best course of action is to pay attention to mortgage rates leading up to the next Fed meeting, scheduled for Sept.
+16-17.

 Why is the Fed considering interest rate cuts?

-The Federal Reserve famously has a dual mandate: perusing the economic goals of maximum employment and price stability, which means keeping inflation low.
+The Federal Reserve famously has a dual mandate: pursuing the economic goals of maximum employment and price stability, which means keeping inflation low.
 The Fed has traditionally had a goal of 2% inflation.
-Basically, this means that something that cost $1.00 last year costs $1.02 this year.
+Basically, this means that something that cost $1 last year costs $1.02 this year.
 This is considered a manageable inflation number.

 In the summer of 2022, as the U.S. and global economies were dealing with the disruptions caused by the global pandemic, inflation surged to 9.1%, far off the Fed’s goal.
 Because of that, the Fed carried out a series of rate increases to get inflation under control.
 This in part led to higher mortgage rates, but it also helped to curb inflation.